rapidez/docs/src/5.x/packages/statamic.md

 - Product: `resources/views/vendor/rapidez/product/overview.blade.php`
 - Category: `resources/views/vendor/rapidez/category/overview.blade.php`

+Brand landing pages use the same `rapidez-statamic::page_builder` partial, but the default blueprint exposes **two** page builder areas.
+The bundled brand view passes **`$content`** (top) and **`$bottom_content`** straight into the page builder include.
+Override `resources/views/vendor/rapidez-statamic/brands/show.blade.php` if you want a different layout around the listing.

 ::: details Disable `$content`
-If you don't want `$content` on the product / category pages, you can disable it from the `config/rapidez/statamic.php` config file by setting the `fetch` option to `false`
+If you don't want `$content` on the product or category pages, you can disable it from the `config/rapidez/statamic.php` config file by setting `fetch.product` or `fetch.category` to `false`
 :::

 ## Brand pages

-Just make sure the `brand_attribute_id` is correct within `config/rapidez/statamic.php` and all brands will be available within Statamic automatically.
+Just make sure the `brand_attribute_id` is correct within `config/rapidez/statamic.php` so Magento knows which attribute represents a brand.
+Brand landing content (page builder above and below the product listing, plus SEO fields) lives in the **`brands` collection** in the control panel; the Runway brands resource is configured with `hidden` so you manage brands there only.

 If you want to have actual brand pages on the frontend displaying all the products of that brand, you have to enable the route per store within `config/rapidez/statamic/builder.php`:

 ```php
 'routes' => [